-Munsu Water Park – With Indoor and outdoor pools and amazing waterslides, the park also features plenty for those who don’t want to swim, including a Haemaji coffee shop, a beer bar, table tennis, billiards, massage or a beauty salon (various services extra charge, swimming and access to the gym, table tennis and billiards is 10 euro).
-Another great place to mingle with local people!
+Munsu Water Park – with Indoor and outdoor pools and waterslides available, the park also features plenty for those who don’t want to swim, including a café, beer bar, table tennis, billiards, gym, massage or get a North Korean haircut – swimming 80RMB other services around 50RMB.
+A great place to mingle with local people!

 Dinner at Potonggang Restaurant

 Overnight at the Chongnyon Hotel to experience another hotel in Pyongyang!
-This hotel was built for the World Youth Games back in 1989 and has Pyongyang’s only outdoor swimming pool that tourists can jump into!
+This hotel was built for the World Youth Games back in 1989, recently renovated, and has Pyongyang’s only outdoor swimming pool that tourists can jump into!

-Group B Train members depart at 10:30am for Beijing, arriving in Beijing at 11:30 am on Friday 2nd August
+Group B Train members depart at 10:25am for Beijing

 • Twin share accommodation (single supplements are available for an extra 40 EUR per night).